Sarkar (2005 film): Development

-Sarkar's director Ram Gopal Varma was deeply influenced by the Francis Ford Coppola's Hollywood classic The Godfather (1972).
-He picked some aspects of story of The Godfather and added them to Sarkar's script, and also changed the film's setting to modern-day Mumbai.
+Sarkar's director Ram Gopal Varma was deeply influenced by the Francis Ford Coppola's Hollywood classic The Godfather (1972), which he mentions in the opening credits of the film.
+He changed the film's setting to modern-day Mumbai.

 Soundtrack

 The soundtrack of Sarkar consists of 10 songs composed by Bapi-Tutul & Prasanna Shekhar the lyrics of which were penned by Sandeep Nath.

 Critical reception

 Raja Sen of Rediff said that the film "had the potential to be great.
 It turns out to be passable."
 Taran Adarsh of Bollywood Hungama praised the movie saying that, "Sarkar is without doubt an interesting film.
 The story, its execution, the performances, the drama… The outcome leaves you spellbound." but criticized the slow pacing of the film and gave it a rating of 3.5 out of 5.
 William Thomas of Empire Online gave the film a rating of 4 out of 5 saying that, "Constructed with flair and crackling with intelligence, this is one of the most edgiest and grittiest releases to come out of Bollywood in years."

-Abhishek Bachchan won multiple awards for his performance in the film, namely Filmfare Best Supporting Actor Award, Zee Cine Award Best Actor in a Supporting Role - Male, and IIFA Award for Best Supporting Actor.
+Abhishek Bachchan won multiple awards for his performance in the film, namely Filmfare Best Supporting Actor Award, Zee Cine Award Best Actor in a Supporting Role – Male, and IIFA Award for Best Supporting Actor.